-Social and Behavioral Sciences
+Education & Social and Behavioral Sciences

 Meet the Dean

-The College of Social and Behavioral Sciences provides students with rigorous and challenging curricula focused on critical thinking, cultural competence, effective communication, quantitative reasoning, and global awareness, designed to provide them with the tools that they need to become active and engaged citizens and lifelong learners.
+The College of Education & Social and Behavioral Sciences provides students with rigorous and challenging curricula focused on critical thinking, cultural competence, effective communication, quantitative reasoning, and global awareness, designed to provide them with the tools that they need to become active and engaged citizens and lifelong learners.
 Meet the Founding Dean of the College, Dr. Susan Dargan.

-Dean of Social and Behavioral Sciences
+Dean of Education & Social and Behavioral Sciences

 "As Dean, one of the most rewarding parts of my job is to interact with students and alumni to hear them talk of their experiences.
-Our programs provide students with a wide range of transformative experiences, and it is gratifying to see the differences that FSU and the SBS has made in their lives.
+Our programs provide students with a wide range of transformative experiences, and it is gratifying to see the differences that FSU and the College of Education & Social and Behavioral Sciences has made in their lives.
 I am energized by the work of our faculty, a group of highly-qualified teacher-scholars, who develop innovative programs and use a wide array of high impact teaching practices to help our students achieve their potential."